 In the Inkameep Day school Exhibit, explore a collection of art done by students aged six to sixteen at a school on the reserve in the 1930s.
-The children expressed their sense of identify through drawing and painting under the tutelage of an extraordinary teacher.
+The children expressed their sense of identify though drawing and painting under the tutelage of an extraordinary teacher.

 As you explore the indoor exhibits, outdoor displays and walking trails you will get a chance to learn about how plants were used for food, medicine and technology.
 We have over 1.5kms of desert walking trails on our 50 acre site where you can experience the beauty of our sage and antelope-brush in the natural desert environment.
 The trails lead to a traditional village where you can peek inside a traditional pit house and sweat lodge.
-Bring your camera to photograph the desert landscapes and sculptures by Smoker Marchand found throughout centre.
+Bring your camera to photography the desert landscapes and sculptures by Smoker Marchand found throughout centre.

 Explore indoor and outdoor cultural and nature exhibits.
 Discover the desert ecology and wildlife in “Critter Corner” and “Living Land” displays.
 Hear the legends of Sen’klip (Coyote) in two multi-sensory theatres.